-The Applicant sends notification letters to each adjacent property owner and submits a copy to the Town no later than thirty (30) days prior to the Planning Commission meeting.
+The Applicant sends notification letters to each adjacent property owner and submits the registered mail receipts to the Town no later than thirty (30) days prior to the Planning Commission meeting.

 Step 17.
 Planning Commission Public Hearing and Recommendation

 Applicant/Petitioner, Staff & Planning Commission